 |We analyse manipulative and non-manipulative negotiation tactics and their vital counters.
 Prerequisite for every serious business deal maker.|

-Prior to the 1980's, many companies focussed their negotiation training on tactics .
-Although the following tactics will yield a short term result, we don't advocate their use in a business context.
-The reason we don't advocate their use is due to both the long term damage they will deliver to your business relationships, and the questionable ethics of using manipulative tactics.
-Once you have mastered the Principled Negotiation Model, the need for manoeuvring to gain a small short term advantage will be made redundant.
-These tactics are designed to extract value out of the other side without making any value contribution or creation.
-They are thus Win-Lose by nature.
+Prior to the 1980's, many companies focussed their negotiation training on tactics.
+Although the following tactics often yield a short term result, we strongly recommend that you consider whether each tactic fits your intentions for your business relationships.
+The reason we urge you to carefully consider their use is due to both the long term damage they can deliver to your business relationships, and the questionable ethics of using manipulative tactics.
+Once you have mastered our Value Creation Framework in your negotiations, the need for manoeuvring to gain a small short term advantage will lessen.
+Many of these tactics are designed to extract value out of the other side without making any value contribution or creation.
+Many are thus Win-Lose by nature.

 The counters you will find here have one thing in common.
 They separate the tactic from the person.
 So whilst you are acting and sometimes judging the tactics employed, at no time do we recommend you blame the person or attach the tactic to the person's identity.
 We are not our tactics.
 Using these tactics doesn't make a negotiator a manipulator.
 So there needs to be a clear distinction drawn between a negotiator using manipulative tactics, versus a negotiator being manipulative because they are using these tactics.
 Often a negotiator will either be acting out of habit without giving thought to their actions.
 Other times what we perceive as a tactic, may in fact be something entirely different.

 You wouldn't dare use one of these tactics on a friend or family member would you?
 Perhaps your best insurance policy against these tactics is to invest time in befriending your counterparty before the negotiations proper begin.
 Rapport skills used in a neutral social setting pay large dividends later at the negotiation table.